AlexPazCodesUCSD/CSE151AGroupProject/WrittenReport.md

      plt.show()

 #### Impact of Weather on Delivery Time
 - A box plot shows how different weather conditions affect delivery times.
-For more details, see [Figure 3](#fig3)
+For more, see [Figure 3](#fig3)
 - ```plt.figure(figsize=(10, 6))
      sns.boxplot(x='Weather', y='Delivery_Time', data=data)
      plt.title('Impact of Weather on Delivery Time')